smirzo/vuex-observable-plugin/README.md

 The plugin must therefore check if the state has actually changed on every dispatched epic in order to conform to the _redux-observable_ api, which will expect a new object refrenece if the state has actually changed (so it can emit a store stream event).

-There could be a way to avoid this by editing the _redux-observable_ source itself, but that would mean forgoing all the automatic bug fixes, testing and updates _redux-observable_ already receives.
+There could be ways to avoid this by editing the _redux-observable_ source itself, but that would mean forgoing all the automatic bug fixes, testing and updates _redux-observable_ already receives.

+That being said, in most use cases, this will not be a noticable issue.